mmbman/Katagiri/1980-05-08-Blue-Cliff-Record-Case-4-Talk-1.md

 (Note: On the Online Audio Archive, Talk 1 and Talk 2 are listed in reverse order.
 Since Talk 1 came before Talk 2, I have switched the dates accordingly.)

-<a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/blue-cliff-record-case-4-lecture-1" target="_blank">Listen to the Online Audio Archive</a>
+<a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/blue-cliff-record-case-4-lecture-1" target="_blank">Listen to the original recording</a>

 <a class="nr-custom-trigger">Listen using NaturalReader</a>